 iii.
 Four members of the Committee, three of whom hold tenure, are appointed by the Faculty Senate.
 The Provost appoints three members of the Committee, two of whom hold tenure.
 The Faculty Senate and the Provost together appoint the three alternate members.
-No department chair or equivalent, incumbent Academic Dean, member of the Faculty Senate Council, Faculty Representative to the Board of Trustees, or member of the Committee on Strategy and Planning or the Committee on Academic Standards and Policy may be appointed to the Committee on Faculty Rights and Responsibilities.
+No department chair, incumbent Academic Dean, faculty member appointed to the Provost Office, member of the Faculty Senate Council, Faculty Representative to the Board of Trustees, or member of the Committee on Strategy and Planning or the Committee on Academic Standards and Policy may be appointed to the Committee on Faculty Rights and Responsibilities.
 Members of the Committee appointed or elected to any of these positions must relinquish their membership on the Committee.